SupurCalvinHiggins/212-fall-2015/labs/lab-04/readme.md

 )(....
 ```

 is impossible since the parentheses are not correctly nested.
-The following two folds are possible:
+The following two folds

 ```
 GCGGAU